Automation MCP Server Features Blog Pricing Contact

 → If no: send internal alert with error details

-The errors.friendly array contains plain-language error descriptions you can include directly in a Teams notification or email to your finance team — no technical knowledge required to understand what needs fixing.
+The message field carries a plain-language description you can include directly in a Teams notification or email to your finance team, with no technical knowledge required to understand what needs fixing.

 Complete flow structure